wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 ```
 This runs the program that allows you to access the front page through any internet browser (chrome, firefox, safari, etc.).

+## Future directions for this project
+- Fixing the input form for protein sequences, to be case in sensitive.
+- Adding FASTA file upload capability.
+- Convert functionality of the program to classes and methods.
+- Improve aesthetic of HTML and CSS of home page.
+- Add this program to be hosted on web server.

 ## Contact Information

 If there are any questions about this project, feel free to contact me: